126.96.36.199 - Minitab Express: Independent Means t Test

 MinitabExpress – Conducting an Independent Means t Test

 Let's compare the mean SAT-Math scores of students who have and have not ever cheated.
 Both sample sizes are at least 30 so the sampling distribution can be approximated using the \(t\) distribution.
-Above, we found that the sample standard deviations are similar, so we will assume equal variances.

 - Open the Minitab Express file: